TouK/nussknacker-quickstart/README.md

 Issues and pull request can be reported on our [project page](https://github.com/TouK/nussknacker)

 NOTE: There are two significant branches in this repository:
-- `main` should be run with latest __stable__ Nussknacker version (`latest` tag).
+- `main` should be run with the latest __stable__ Nussknacker version (`latest` tag).
 PRs to this branch should be mainly fixes to quickstart itself.
-- `staging` should be run with `staging-latest` Nussknacker version.
+- `staging` should be run with environment variable: NUSSKNACKER_VERSION=staging-latest.
 Changes after incompatible changes in unreleased NU should be in PRs to this branch.

-CI runs tests on PRs to those branches with respective Nussknacke versions.
+CI runs tests on PRs to those branches with respective Nussknacker versions.